How to reduce the bathroom water usage

-Another solution that popped up by just having a closer look was that we could adjust the sink water flow rate though the valves.
+Another solution that popped up by just having a closer look was that we could adjust the sink water flow rate through the valves.

-This way, we have adjusted the flow rate from 1 litre every 5 second to 1 litre every 9 second.
+This way, we have adjusted the flow rate from 1 liter every 5 seconds to 1 liter every 9 seconds.

-1 litre of water every 9 seconds for cleaning hands, face or washing the teeth it is more than enough.
+1 liter of water every 9 seconds for cleaning hands, and face or washing the teeth is more than enough.

-Old faucet models run on average of around 15 liters of water per minute while a standard aerator can reduce the water usage to as little as 6 litters per minute.
+Old faucet models run on average of around 15 liters of water per minute while a standard aerator can reduce the water usage to as little as 6 liters per minute.

-Water saving tap aerators can reduce the water consumption even further and due to their low cost and easy installation they are most definitely a water saving method to have in consideration.
+Water-saving tap aerators can reduce water consumption even further and due to their low cost and easy installation they are most definitely a water-saving method to have in consideration.

-We have installed a water saving tap aerator and the results speak by themselves
+We have installed a water-saving tap aerator and the results speak for themselves

-Have a look to the video below for more information.
-We are working towards making the videos available in different languages so, if English is not your main language, have a look to our YouTube channel for other language options
+Have a look at the video below for more information.
+We are working towards making the videos available in different languages so, if English is not your main language, have a look at our Effiworkx YouTube channel for other language options

 Water saving toilets

-Still, have in consideration that some very old toilet use considerable amounts of water, up to 15 litres per flush.
+Still, have into consideration that some very old toilets use considerable amounts of water, up to 15 liters per flush.

-If this is your case and you are thinking about investing into installing a new toilet, just take some readings, crunch some numbers and the result may help into deciding if the saving are worth the investment.
+If this is your case and you are thinking about investing in installing a new toilet, just take some readings, and crunch some numbers and the result may help in deciding if the saving is worth the investment.